 But how do you use an inflatable stand up paddle board?

 - Setting up: Every inflatable paddle board comes with a high-pressure pump that will inflate your board.
 You can start off by assembling the pump.
 To do this, connect the non-nozzle end of the hose to the pump and attach it securely.
-Before you start pumping, make sure that the yellow pin in the valve of the inflatable stand up paddle board is up to prevent the air from escaping once you are done pumping.
+Before you start pumping your stand up paddle board, make sure that the yellow pin in the valve of the inflatable stand up paddle board is up to prevent the air from escaping once you are done pumping.
 Next, attach the hose of the pump to the valve by pushing it down and twisting it clockwise.
 You can now start pumping air into your paddle board.

 - Carrying into the ocean: You can carry your inflatable stand up paddle board the same way as you would a hardboard.
 Lift one side until it is standing on a rail and carry the board using the center handle.
 Remember to place the board down on the surface of water once you reach knee-deep water.